howToCodeWell/howtocodewell.fm/source/episode/39-javascript-developers-should-learn-react-today-web-dev-simplified.md

 ---
 Kyle Cook from Web Dev Simplified joins me on the How To Code Well podcast to talk about React and his new course Learn React Today.

-You can get the course here: [http://bit.ly/2ndUMpu](http://bit.ly/2ndUMpu)
+You can get the course here: [Start Learning React Today](http://bit.ly/2ndUMpu)

 Kyle talks about what it's like to be a React developer, what JavaScript skills are needed to be a React developer and what benefits there are to learning React.